TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Select/Properties/FileFolderConfig.rst

    :ref:`fileFolder_extList <columns-select-properties-filefolder-extlist>`
    are selected.

-   Only the file reference relative to the "fileFolder" is stored.
+   Only the file reference relative to the "fileFolderConfig.folder" is stored.

    If the files are images (gif,png,jpg) they will be configured as icons (third parameter in items array).

+   This configuration can be overridden by :ref:`Page TSconfig<t3tsconfig:fileFolderConfig>`.

 .. _columns-select-properties-filefolder-extlist:
+.. _columns-select-properties-fileFolderConfig-allowedExtensions:

-.. confval:: fileFolder_extList
+.. confval:: fileFolderConfig.allowedExtensions

    :type: string
    :Scope: Display  / Proc.
    :RenderType: all

-   List of extensions to select.
+   List of file extensions to select.
 If blank, all files are selected.
    Specify list in lowercase.

+   This configuration can be overridden by :ref:`Page TSconfig<t3tsconfig:fileFolderConfig>`.

 .. _columns-select-properties-filefolder-recursions:
+.. _columns-select-properties-fileFolderConfig-depth:

-.. confval:: fileFolder_recursions
+.. confval:: fileFolderConfig.depth

    :type: integer
    :Scope: Display  / Proc.
    :RenderType: all

    Depth of directory recursions.
 Default is 99.
 Specify in range from 0-99.
 0 (zero) means no recursion into subdirectories.
-Only useful in combination with property :ref:`fileFolder <columns-select-properties-filefolder>`.
+Only useful in combination with property
+   :ref:`fileFolderConfig.folder <columns-select-properties-fileFolderConfig.folder>`.

+   This configuration can be overridden by :ref:`Page TSconfig<t3tsconfig:fileFolderConfig>`.

 Examples